-In collaboration with Louise Søeborg Ohlsen, René Wormark and Michael Wighton, Lars is responsible for the overall planning, development and implementation of training content and for the artistic and pedagogical approach, international collaborations, and CISPA's academic and methodological profile.
+In collaboration with Louise Søeborg Ohlsen, René Wormark and Michael Wighton, Lars is responsible for the overall planning, development and implementation of training content, for the artistic and pedagogical approach, international collaborations, and CISPA's academic and methodological profile.

 Lars trained as an actor at Drama Centre London (part of Central St. Martin’s College of Art/University of the Arts London).
 His most prominent mentor was the renowned Yat Malmgren, whose innovative Movement Psychology System, developed through his collaboration with the legendary Rudolf Laban, enjoys worldwide recognition.
 This system amalgamates Laban's movement theory and practice with Jungian psychology and key elements of Stanislavski’s Method.

 Subsequently, Lars has performed in numerous productions nationally and internationally, before starting his directing and teaching career in 2000.
 Since then, he’s taught and directed around 40 theatre productions in Denmark, England, Scotland, Canada, Egypt, Greece, Iceland, Norway and Sweden.